camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/github-webhook.md

 2. Change its template to a GitHub Webhook.
 3. Fill in all required properties.
 4. Complete your BPMN diagram.
-5. Deploy the diagram to activate the Webhook.
+5. Deploy the diagram to activate the webhook.
-6. Navigate to the Webhooks tab in the properties panel to see the webhook URL.
+6. Navigate to the **Webhooks** tab in the properties panel to see the webhook URL.

 ## Make your GitHub Webhook Connector for receiving messages executable